-- Two settling sessions in the summer term prior to starting in the September.
-A parent/carer is invited to stay for the first session - Inviting all parents to an induction meeting during the summer term before their child starts school - Offering all families a 'home visit' in the first two days of the autumn term or a meeting in school - Encouraging parents to talk to the child's teacher if there are any concerns.
+- Talking to parents at new parent meetings about their child before their child starts in Year R - Inviting all parents to an induction meeting during the summer term before their child starts school - Encouraging parents to talk to the child's teacher if there are any concerns.
 There is a formal meeting for parents in the autumn and spring terms at which the teacher and the parent discuss the child's progress.
-Parents receive a report on their child's attainment and progress at the end of the school year in July - Arranging open sessions throughout the year that encourage collaboration between children, school and parents/carers - Offering a range of activities that support the involvement of parents/carers.
+Parents of children receive a report on their child's attainment and progress at the end of the school year in July - Arranging open sessions throughout the year that encourage collaboration between children, school and parents/carers - Offering a range of activities that support the involvement of parents/carers.
 We invite parents to a phonics/writing/maths workshops to discuss the progression and stages of development the children undertake in the foundation stage.
-In all other areas of the curriculum, we encourage parents to participate and support learning through online observations and sharing of progress and achievements with school
+In all other areas of the curriculum we encourage parents to participate and support learning through online observations and sharing of progress and achievements with school